 By JIM MCGRAW from Hiawassee, GA

 We always kept our dogs in a fenced yard.
 One was a German Shepherd.
 He was extremely smart and obedient.
 He'd sit at the side of the house while my dad was gardening.
 He was very protective if anyone came around, but if my dad told him to stop (growling, or getting up) he would immediately obey.
-My in-laws keep their dogs in the house most of the time.
-I think they need to be trained, or they need physical barriers.

 For the dogs' safety and your neighbors' safety, they should either be fenced in or (if you can't afford fence) leashed.
 Most cities (and even my tiny little town) have ordinances prohibiting dogs from running free.

 We only have 1 dog, but wouldn't even think of

 allowing him to run loose to chase anything.
 There's

 always the chance of them getting hit by another car